-I’ve got this really simple gluten free tea loaf recipe I want to share with you.
-It’s something I used to make a lot when I worked as a cook in a nursing home.
-And it’s absolutely delicious, buttered and enjoyed with a hot cuppa!
+I’ve got this delightful gluten free tea loaf recipe to share with you.
+It’s something I used to make a lot when I worked as a cook, in a rather wonderful nursing home, many years ago.
+This tea loaf is nice and easy to make, and is so delicious; especially when buttered, and enjoyed with a hot cuppa!

-Although the tea loaf I made for the residents at ‘High Peak’ wasn’t gluten free.
-I’ve simply adapted the original recipe by replacing the traditional flour for a gluten free one instead.
+Although the tea loaf I made for the residents at ‘High Peak’ wasn’t gluten free, to make it so, I’ve simply adapted the original recipe by replacing traditional flour for gluten free flour instead.

-If you prefer, instead of sultanas, you could use dried mixed fruit – a few chopped cherries thrown into the mix works really well too!
-I’ve also had some lovely feedback from people that have used this recipe and added a spoonful of *mixed spice to the mixture, and loved the results!
+If you prefer, instead of sultanas, you could use *dried mixed fruit.
+A few additional chopped *glacé cherries thrown into the mix works really well too!
+I’ve also had some lovely feedback from people that have added a spoonful of *mixed spice to the mixture, and loved the result!

 Ingredients (8-10 slices)